 Apple Watch 2: Pricing

-That said, Apple could introduce more expensive models.
-9to5Mac suggested Apple is considering additional price points between the $1,000 stainless steel Apple Watch and the $10,000 18-karat gold Edition.
+According to 9to5Mac, Apple is considering additional price points between the $1,000 stainless steel Apple Watch and the $10,000 18-karat gold Edition.
 If that's the case, pricing will be based on materials, naturally.

 Apple Watch 2: Design

 Many of the rumours suggest the Apple Watch 2 will sport a very similar design to its predecessor, with Apple placing its focus under the hood instead.